 In months leading up to officially packing, paperwork can be assessed.
 There is no reason to save utility bills for longer than three years, and dated magazines and obsolete manuals should be recycled.
 Off-season clothing can be packed early, but do not box clothing until you have assessed what you still truly need.

-Another important consideration during the lead-up to moving is shopping habits.
+Another important consideration when thinking about downsizing is shopping habits.
 Do not stock up on canned goods and the like at the current residence.
 Replacing furniture before being able to measure the new spaces can lead to poor purchases.
 Ahead of shopping for a different home, you should determine how your current belongings fit in first.

 Follow the 12-Month Rule